motion-and-street-lights/motion-activated-security-light/README.md

 - Add multiple PIR sensors for wider coverage
 - Implement data logging to track motion events
 - Connect to home automation systems

+## Troubleshooting

+*LED doesn't turn on when motion is detected*
+- Check all wire connections, especially the PIR sensor output pin
+- Verify the PIR sensor is powered (VCC to 5V, GND to GND)
+- Allow 30-60 seconds for PIR sensor calibration
+- Test the LED separately to ensure it's working

+*LED stays on constantly*
+- PIR sensor may need calibration time after power-on
+- Adjust the sensitivity potentiometer on the PIR sensor (if available)
+- Check for environmental factors causing false triggers (heat sources, moving objects)
+- Verify the PIR sensor is not facing direct sunlight

+*No Serial Monitor output*
+- Verify baud rate is set to 9600
+- Check USB connection
+- Ensure the correct COM port is selected
+- Try uploading the code again

+*Inconsistent detection*
+- PIR sensor detection range is typically 3-7 meters
+- Ensure the sensor is positioned correctly
+- Avoid placing the sensor near heat sources or air vents
+- Check if the Fresnel lens on the PIR sensor is clean

+*LED flickers*
+- Add longer delay in the code (e.g., delay(1000))
+- Check for loose connections
+- Verify power supply is stable

 ## Contributing